Special admissions schemes

 In addition, applicants with a PhD by research will have 3 percentage points added to their total final score (determined by the Medical School).
 There will be no extra points for other types of doctorates or master's degrees.

-The PhD or master's degree by research must have been conferred less than 10 years before 1 January of the year in which the applicant intends to commence the Medical Program (i.e. for 2014 entry, an applicant's PhD or master's degree by research must not be conferred earlier than 1 January 2004).
+The PhD or master's degree by research must have been conferred less than 10 years before 1 January of the year in which the applicant intends to commence the Doctor of Medicine (i.e. for 2015 entry, an applicant's PhD or master's degree by research must not be conferred earlier than 1 January 2005).

 *Some master’s degrees by research or PhD may require a limited amount of coursework, however, the research component must comprise 2/3 or more of the overall course requirements.
 Proof of award must indicate that the degree met this requirement.